Skip to main content

 4. Tell employees to re-evaluate W-4 forms annually and verify that deductions are accurate.

-5. Encourage employees to make adjustments to tax forms based on life situations such as marriage, divorce, birth, children turning 18, etc.
+5. Encourage employees to adjust their tax forms based on life situations such as marriage, divorce, birth, children turning 18, etc.

 6. Have employees view take-home wages based on their previous tax form adjustments.